 I have a fear of opening up to people.
-I am able to open up to a few select people in my life but not everyone.
-I want to be more open especialy with my boyfriend but, I just don't know where to start.
+I am able to open up to a few select people in my life, but not everyone.
+I want to be more open, especially with my boyfriend, but I just don't know where to start.
 I am concerned and I don't know what to do to change.

 How do I stop from being afraid of opening up to people (even the person I share an intimate relationship with)?

 I perceive you to be a young woman who has a desire to be more connected with others, and who wishes to share your thoughts and feelings with others; yet, your sensitivity to either the reactions of others or the manner by which you critique yourself paralyzes your ability to share what is internal and private.
 From your writing, I also understood that your anxiety about speaking about your feelings may not be generalized to all situations -- that is, you may find yourself to be more open with your mother than you are with your boyfriend.

 I also found you to be a woman who has a head start in how to resolve your concerns.
 The manner by which you described your situation and stated your question seems to be drawn upon "this is what concerns me and I wonder what I can do to change."

 I have read studies that suggest that the majority of people view public speaking as a more fearful experience than death.
 I have heard people say that their anxiety is born from thoughts that an audience will judge them as "less than", an idea that they will be exposed as "incompetent, different, a fraud", a conviction that they will lose control of themselves, and/or a belief that there is a way to affect how others will perceive them.
 Therefore, I find myself wondering if each person's anxiety arises from a fear of loss and if everyone experiences some form of negative discomfort when they speak to an audience -- be it an audience of one or a thousand.